thaddeus002/fheroes2-WoT/README.md

 # fheroes2 : War of Thrones

-This project aim is to provide "libre" artwork for the game engine [fheroes2](https://sourceforge.net/projects/fheroes2).
+This project is a mod for [fheroes2](https://sourceforge.net/projects/fheroes2). fheroes2 is a turn by turn strategy game, maintly develop by Andrey Afletdinov, as a clone of HOMM2 (Heroes of Might and Magic II) and release under free license.
+But the graphics used by this game are those of HOMM2 and are not free for use.
+The aim of this project is to provide open artwork for fheroes2.

 Main screen of fheroes2-WoT :
 ![screenshot](assets/screenshot_main_screen.png)